pattonsgirl/CEG2350/Labs/Lab03/README.md

 ## Part 5 - .profile and PATH

-In this part, your task is to read `~/.profile` and focus on the `if` statements that change the value of `PATH`.
+In this part, your task is to read `~/.profile` and focus on the `if` statements that would change the value of `PATH`, `if` they were `true`.
 Your goal is to create the things needed for **one** of the conditions to evaluate to `true`.
-Right now, both evaluate to `false`.
-Remember, the `test` command is what is being used when you see `[` (square brackets).
-The flag / relational condition being checked is an option of the `test` command.
+DO NOT MODIFY THE CONTENT of the `.profile` file.
+Right now, both conditions evaluate to `false`.
+  - Remember, the `test` command is what is being used when you see `[` (square brackets).
+  - The flag / relational condition being checked is an option of the `test` command.

-1. What is the value of the `PATH` environment variable?
+1. What is the current value of the `PATH` environment variable?

 2. Read through your `~/.profile`.
-Determine where your binary files and scripts should go in order to be part of the PATH variable.
-Write the path.
+Determine where your binary files and scripts should go in order to be part of the `PATH` variable.
+Write the directory path.

 3. Make the folder required in the location required.
 Write the command(s) used and the full path of the folder.